Courtney2511/-folio/about.md

 <br/>
 Hi I’m Courtney, sales professional turned developer.

-Having recently completed Udacitys Full Stack Web Developer Nanodegree, I am currently looking for an opportunity as a Junior Developer where I can apply the knowledge I have acquired and continue to grow and expand my skill set.
+Having recently completed <a href="https://www.udacity.com/">Udacity's</a> <a href="https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004">Full Stack Web Developer Nanodegree</a>, I am currently looking for an opportunity as a Junior Developer where I can apply the knowledge I have acquired and continue to grow and expand my skill set.

 I am a natural problem solver who loves to tackle challenges and believes in life long learning and continual personal development.